University campus in Michigan

 The Michigan Reconnect program covers tuition for adults 25+ pursuing associate degrees at any public community college, providing free access to cybersecurity foundations.
 Over 207,000 Michiganders have enrolled since the program launched in 2021 (Michigan Reconnect).
 Students should complete introductory programming (Python, C++), networking fundamentals, and discrete mathematics before transferring to maximize credit transfer and academic preparation.

-Why Study Cybersecurity in Michigan?
+Why Pursue a Cybersecurity Degree in Michigan?

 Industry & Workforce